 - Continuous enrollment in ensemble in your major instrument or voice is required.
 A minimum of 8 credits of large ensemble (Concert Band, MUS 3480/3490), Noblemen (MUS 3280/3290), or Grace Notes (MUS 3860/3870), approved string or orchestra ensemble, or Guitar Ensemble (MUS 3260 -3270) is required for graduation.
 Guitar majors must enroll in one of these ensembles whether guitar ensemble is scheduled or not in any given semester.

 - A half recital in the major instrument is required for graduation.
 Applied composition lessons do not take the place of applied instrument or voice.
 Applied instrumental or voice recital cannot take place in the same semester as the composition recital.
 It is recommended that the applied voice or instrumental recital take place in the junior year for composition majors.

-- For instrumental majors, a minimum of two semesters of voice lessons or participation in Noblemen or Treble Tones (with instructor permission) is required.
+- For instrumental majors, a minimum of two semesters of voice lessons or participation in Noblemen or Grace Notes (with instructor permission) is required.

 - For vocal majors, a minimum of two semesters of instrumental lessons or participation in Marching Band or Concert Band (with instructor permission) is recommended

 - Enrollment in upper 3000-4000 level courses is predicated on successful completion of 1000-2000 level classes.

 - Instrumental majors (wind, brass, and percussion) are required to participate in Marching Band for no fewer than two years.
 Qualified piano majors may be asked to accompany one of the choirs to fulfill requirement.
 String majors must be involved in an equivalent instrumental activity, e.g., International Youth Symphony.